June 25 - July 7, 2018 // 13 days

 Catch a glimpse of The Outer Banks’ earliest settlers – Wild Colonial Mustangs.
 These wild horses have roamed the beautiful northern beaches for almost 500 years.
 These majestic creatures travel in small herds and have been known to appear out of nowhere.
 Take in the peace and tranquility of your surroundings while a wild horse or two trot nearby.

-Marine Conservation & Environmental Service with the Nature Conservancy, NC Aquarium on Roanoke Island, U.S. Fish & Wildlife Service, & N.C.
+Marine Conservation & Environmental Service with organizations like the Nature Conservancy, NC Aquarium on Roanoke Island, U.S. Fish & Wildlife Service, & N.C.
 Coastal Federation

 Sea Kayak: Roanoke River & the Albemarle Sound